GeoffWilliams/pe_rbac/README.md

 pe_rbac reset_password --username foo --password 12345678
 ```
 Reset the password for the `foo` user to `12345678`

+* If you omit `--password`, then a random password will be chosen for you.

 ### Ruby API
 A Ruby API exists, see code for more info.
 For the moment this code does what I want, but may extend to cover new features as requred.